JunseoMin/attention-is-all-you-need-pytorch/review.md

 $$

 First, it performs a linear transformation to the hidden layer dimension.
 Then, it performs another linear transformation to the input dimension to achieve better model performance.
 > ???
-For more nice feature and prevent gradiant decent??
+For nice feature and prevent gradiant venishing??

 ## 3. Layers.py
 Here is the code for encoder and decoder layers.